40 Recipes to Make Using Your Immersion Blender

 Mushroom & Broccoli Soup

 One of my girls won’t eat meat and the other struggles to get enough fiber.
-This recipe is a great way to give them what they need in a form they love to eat.
-I save my broccoli stems in the freezer until I have about two small bags, and then make soup. —Maria Davis, Flower Mound, Texas
+This recipe is a perfect way to give them what they need in a dish they love to eat.
+I save my broccoli stems in the freezer until I have about two small bags, and then I make soup. —Maria Davis, Flower Mound, Texas